For a warmer weather itinerary, check out this post: 2 Nights in Tofino.

 What is more hygge than curling up with a cup of tea, reading a book or playing board games, while listening to the rain outside?

 Our Airbnb* was cozy (read: small), but it was all we needed.
 It was right downtown, but a short, tree-lined boardwalk leading around to our little loft made it feel like our own private treehouse.
 Whether you snatch up a cabin on the beach or find a sweet spot in town, nothing beats the sound of rain on the roof during storm-watching season.
 We brought games, books, knitting, a computer for Netflix, and loooved being warm and dry!

 Wander around town:

-Even if Tofino weren’t a tiny town where it’s pretty much impossible to get lost… you should definitely wander around with no map or agenda!
+Even if Tofino wasn’t a tiny town where it’s pretty much impossible to get lost… you should definitely wander around with no map or agenda!

 Our only major goal one morning was to buy more Nyquil and cough drops (#goodtimes), but we ended up checking out cute touristy shops with beachy vibes, then strolling into a gallery.